George C. Sibley: Santa Fe Trail

 Around this time, trade between the United States and the Mexican government in Santa Fe was growing significantly.
 Consequently, Missouri Senator Thomas Hart Benton presented a petition to Congress to fund a survey of the road to Santa Fe.
 Congress granted this request, and soon after, George Sibley was put in charge of the expedition.
 Until this time, travelers between Missouri and Santa Fe periodically were raided by Indians along the way, so in addition to surveying the road, Sibley was required to negotiate treaties for safe passage along the route.
 Sibley, along with commissioners Benjamin Reeves of Missouri and Thomas Mather of Illinois, set off from Fort Osage in April 1825.
 The group met with leaders of the Kansa and Osage Nations along a tributary of the Neosho River, where they reached an agreement for safe passage of wagon trains and traders.
 In turn, Sibley named the area "Council Grove," which later became present-day Council Grove, Kansas.
 The group then followed the Arkansas River to the 100th Meridian, where they awaited permission from Mexico to enter their territory.
-Along the way from Fort Osage to this point the group erected mounts to guide future travelers.
+Along the way from Fort Osage to this point the group erected cairns to guide future travelers.
 Once permission to enter Mexico was granted in September 1825, Sibley continued along the Arkansas River while Reeves and Mather returned to Missouri to report on the expedition's progress.
 Sibley led the remaining group along the river about forty miles, crossed at a ford and continued south toward the Cimarron River.
 Eventually the party reached Taos where they received permission to further survey the route in New Mexico.
 However, when the other commissioners failed to arrive, Sibley and crew returned to Missouri, arriving back in August 1826.
 The group submitted their report in 1827.
 By then, the high traffic to Santa Fe had blazed a clear path to follow.